Questions from Grads Regarding the commencement ceremony

 The release of your diploma is dependent on many things including preliminary grades, transfer work, etc. Check your graduation holds in MyOSU Portal and OSU email account for notification.

-You will be notified by email to pick up your diploma or request it to be mailed around the first week of July.
+You will be notified by ONID email to order your diploma or request it to be mailed around the first week of July.
 To check the status of your degree verification, check your MyOSU Portal for holds and your OSU email account for specific information.

 Frames are available through OSU Beaver Store.